 First published in August, 2016.
 Slight modifications, including title change, to reflect that Trump is now president.

 During the campaign, Donald Trump said he would implement a firm but fair immigration policy.
-He hasn’t yet provided any details of the policy so I thought I’d take a shot at some of the specifics of how to handle the illegal immigrants who are in the U.S. These ideas assume that Trump follows through on a his plan to build a wall on the southern border that would seriously limit the inflow of illegal immigrants.
+That hasn’t happened yet so I’ve taken a shot at some of the specifics of how to handle the illegal immigrants who are currently in the U.S (including DACA recipients).
+These ideas assume Congress follows through on Trump’s plan to build a wall on the southern border seriously limiting the inflow of illegal immigrants.

-- Illegal immigrants who would like to stay in this country but are willing to give up on ever being citizens would be given a chance to register as a “special” resident alien within NN days.
+- Illegal immigrants who would like to stay in this country but are willing to give up on ever being citizens would be given a chance to register as a “special” resident alien within (NN-pick a number) days.
 Illegal immigrants who ultimately desire to become residents must leave the country within NN days.
 They can re-enter later under reformed immigration laws to be addressed by Congress.

-- “Special” resident aliens would be given green cards subject to annual renewal based on remaining actively employed and paying applicable taxes, i. e., “special” resident aliens would not be subject to welfare support more than 60 days in any calendar year.
+- “Special” resident aliens would be given green cards subject to annual renewal based on remaining actively employed and paying applicable taxes, i. e., “special” resident aliens would not be subject to welfare support more than 90 days in any calendar year.
 They, as non-citizens, would have no voting rights.
-They can never apply for citizenship.
+They can never apply for citizenship unless they leave the country and come back under the then current immigration laws.

-- Any special resident alien who commits a felony would be automatically deported.
+- Any special resident alien who is found guilty of a felony would be automatically deported.

-- A deportation task force would focus on hunting down and deport all unregistered illegals who have committed felony crimes.
+- ICE would focus on hunting down and deporting all illegals who have committed felony crimes.

 - Congress would be asked to reform current immigration policies to emphasize protecting American workers while meeting the needs of employers requiring specialized skills that cannot be filled within the U.S. workforce.
 Strict tests for the latter should be part of the policy.